samschaf/team_Methylhomies/results/README.md

 cg06826710    | 3.652858e-15  | 1.095857e-14      |

 **Conclusions**
-correcting for cell type can effect the relationship between cortex and cerebellum methylation differences.
+correcting for cell type can affect the relationship between cortex and cerebellum methylation differences.

 Overall conclusions:
 ======================